JacobBorgProgramming/Anonymous_Feedback_Widgets/README.md

 ### How to use

-First: add a PanelBear snippet inside your site's <head></head> tags.
+First: add a PanelBear snippet inside your site's head tags.

 Second: copy the snippet template script.